-The Company will also comply with the Swedish Code of Corporate Governance “the Code”, which sets a higher standard for good corporate governance than the minimum requirements of the Swedish Companies Act and must be applied by all companies whose shares are admitted to trading on a regulated market in Sweden.
+The Company is also complying with the Swedish Code of Corporate Governance “the Code”, which sets a higher standard for good corporate governance than the minimum requirements of the Swedish Companies Act and must be applied by all companies whose shares are admitted to trading on a regulated market in Sweden.

 Corporate Governance Reports

 SLP applies the Code from the time its shares are listed on Nasdaq Stockholm.

 The Annual General Meeting is the highest decision-making body of SLP.
 The AGM gives all shareholders the opportunity to exercise the influence over the company that their respective shareholdings represent.

 The powers and duties of the AGM are governed by the Companies Act and the Articles of Association.

 Notice of the General Meeting is given by advertising in the Post and Inland Newspapers and by making the notice available on the Company’s website.
 The fact that the meeting has been convened shall at the same time be announced in the Swedish business daily, Dagens Industri.